 10. BUNUELOS DE BACALAO

-Bunuelos de Bacalao is another type of tapas very popular in Barcelona simply known as salt-cod fritters.
+As you can tell the Spanish really like tapas, so here is another one to try!
+Bunuelos de Bacalao is salt-cod fritters.
 Bacalao is the term used for salted and dried cod –like baccala in Italy.
 Bunuelos refers to a shape and cooking style called beignet.
-So basically small fried salt-cod balls to enjoy.
-Salt-cod is a very typical item in seaside Mediterranean areas and also in their cuisine which also became quite a part of Catalan cuisine as well.
-For the best salt-cod fritters in town, hit another tapas bar called Cal Papi – a bar you can have a nice cold beer with your fritters and tapas.
+Salt-cod is a typical dish and feature in the cuisine of the seaside areas of the Mediterranean, Barcelona included!
+For the best salt-cod fritters in town, hit another tapas bar called Cal Papi – you can enjoy their amazing Bunuelos de Baacalao with a nice cold beer.

 Phone: +34 932 21 85 64

 Xuixo, xuxo or suso.
-A heavenly sweet known with different names.
-If you like crema catalana, you will like this even more.
+A heavenly treat with many different names.
+If you like crema catalana, you will like this even more!
 Why?
-Because it’s basically deep-fried sweet dough filled with crema catalana!
+This delicious treat is deep-fried sweet dough filled with crema catalana!
 Does it get any better than this?
-It’s true that this sweet is a calorie bomb but it is a must to taste this when you visit Barcelona.
-Do not mistake this with a regular churro – it is beyond one.
-Bar Pinotxo is very popular with their owns especially for breakfast.
-However, you have to be fast because they sell out within an hour!
+It’s a must taste when you visit Barcelona.
+Bar Pinotxo has very popular Xuixo especially at breakfast!
+Make sure to get there early as they sell out quickly!

 Phone: +34 933 17 17 31